tanupoo/lorawan_toa/README.md

 LoRa/LoRaWAN Time on Air calculator
 ===================================

+(28-Aug-2020) Python2 has sunset.
+For Python3, toa.py has been added.
+Don't worry.  lorawan_toa.py is not changed for backward compatibility.

 A calculator of the time on air (ToA) of LoRa/LoRaWAN PHY frame in Python.

 This script refers to the section 4.1.1.6.
 LoRa Packet Structure,